Standard elements of the lattice of monoid varieties

 We completely classify all standard elements in the lattice of all monoid varieties.
 In particular, we prove that an element of this lattice is standard if and only if it is neutral.

 \keywords{Monoid, variety, lattice of varieties, standard element of a lattice, neutral element of a lattice}

 \subjclass{20M07, 08B15}

 The article is devoted to investigation of the lattice of varieties of monoids which will be denoted by $\mathbb{MON}$ (when referring to monoid varieties, we consider monoids as semigroups equipped by an additional \mbox{0-ary} operation that fixes the identity element).
 Until recently, this lattice has been studied very little.
 However, recently, the articles~\cite{Gusev-18-IzVUZ,Gusev-19,Gusev-18-AU,Gusev-Vernikov-18,Jackson-Lee-18} which are devoted to this subject appeared.
-In particular, the study of the special elements of the lattice $\mathbb{MON}$ lattice was begun in~\cite{Gusev-18-AU}.
+In particular, the study of the special elements of the lattice $\mathbb{MON}$ has been started in~\cite{Gusev-18-AU}.
 In this paper, we continue to study them.

 Let us recall definitions of special elements which will be used below.
 An element $x$ of a lattice $L$ is called

 \emph{Costandard} and \emph{upper-modular} elements are defined dually to standard and lower-modular elements respectively.
 It is evident that a neutral element is both standard and costandard; a standard element is both modular and lower modular; a costandard element is both modular and upper-modular.
 Some information about special elements in arbitrary lattices can be found in~\cite[Section~III.2]{Gratzer-11}.